jmg764/CodeSearchNet/README.md

 # Semantic Code Search (CodeSearchNet Challenge)

 This is a project for the CS-GY-6613 Artificial Intelligence course at NYU Tandon School of Engineering focusing on improving the Neural Bag of Words baseline model found in [CodeSearchNet](https://arxiv.org/abs/1909.09436).
+The following is based off of the [original README.md](https://github.com/github/CodeSearchNet) but contains more information on theory, setup, and the results obtained for this specific project.

 ## Background